Kalaston/a-frame_castle/README.md

 ## Deploying

-WebVR-Boilerplate uses Firebase for quick and easy static-asset hosting.
+Yolistli uses Firebase for quick and easy static-asset hosting.
 If you haven't already, install Firebase by running:

     npm install -g firebase-tools